 One year after their father’s death, three brothers attempt to bond over a trip across India.
 This funny movie will take you on a hysterical journey through India and show remind us all that many trips don’t go as planned.

-When you travel around the world, everyday is a Saturday.
+When you travel around the world, every day is a Saturday.
 This documentary follows 4 “regular-joes” as they travel solo around the world.
 Ultimately they find themselves helping Thai tsunami victims, they explain why Nepal’s Guesthouses are empty, and why Brazil’s stoplights are ignored.
 The documentary tracks the emotional rollercoaster of teenagers and seniors as they trek around the world.
 This will inspire you to back your bags today!

 If you are a traveler at heart, then you must watch this movie.
 No doubt, this flick will inspire you to seek out a beautiful white sand beach in the remote islands of Thailand.
-We have been fortunate to walk on this famous beach in Thailand, minus the man-eating sharks and crazy leader.
+We have been fortunate to walk on this famous beach in Thailand, minus the man-eating sharks and crazy leaders.
 Amazing movie and always on someone’s best travel movies of all time lists.

 I remember seeing this in a small, independent theater when it first came out.
 Not having a clue what it was, I was pleasantly surprised!
 It’s quirky, that’s for sure, but underneath it has a great message about family always being there for you (no matter how irritating and ridiculous they can be).
 But even more, it reminds us that nothing can bring together quite like a good ol’ fashioned road trip!
 And growing up with a family who was always going on a road trip, I can relate!

 Ah yes, another girly movie from Liz!
-Okay, the story is classic romantic comedy – but mostly, it’s the idea of swapping houses and a life with another person in a totally different country that is pretty cool to think about.
+Okay, the story is a classic romantic comedy – but mostly, it’s the idea of swapping houses and a life with another person in a totally different country that is pretty cool to think about.
 Of course, it always helps if the person has a quintessential cottage in a quaint village outside of London during the holidays, and if the other person has a mansion in LA.
 Still, it’s always cool to think about just up and escaping everyday life for a totally new one…even for just a short amount of time.

 This beautiful documentary follows adventurer Jeff Johnson as he retraces the epic 1968 journey of his heroes, Yvon Chouinard and Doug Tompkins to Patagonia.
 This adventure film will inspire you to see just how far you can push yourself.
 Not to mention, the scenery is breathtaking.